-I am often asked how I document and bill for visits in my cash-based practice.
-I laugh every time a therapist comments, “You’re so lucky; you don’t have to worry about documentation or billing because you get paid up front!”
-While this is a funny (and false) belief, it proves that I need to explain how I run my practice in order to assist other therapists who want to adopt some cash-based services.
+I am often asked how I document and bill for visits in my cash-based physical therapy practice.
+I laugh every time a therapist comments, “You’re so lucky; you don’t have to worry about documentation or billing because you get paid upfront!”
+While this is a funny (and false) belief, it proves that I need to explain how I run my practice in order to assist other therapists who want to venture into the world of cash-pay services.

-The advantage of being cash-based is that I enter into a contract with the patient to provide physical therapy services in a manner that I have determined will help them reach their goals most efficiently.
-The thorn on the rose is that my documentation and billing practices must ultimately lead to the patient getting reimbursed from their insurance or they won’t be able to continue treatment with me.
+The advantage of being cash-based is that I have more control over my treatments.
+Instead of providing services in time slots that are best-suited for billing (e.g., think the 8-minute rule), I can provide physical therapy services in a manner that I have determined will help patients reach their goals most efficiently.
+That said, I still have to play ball with insurance companies.
+My documentation and billing practices must ultimately lead to the patient getting reimbursed from their insurance—or they won’t be able to continue treatment with me.

 You got it!

 The download you requested will be sent to you in a few minutes.

 Insurance companies reimburse patients according to their out-of-network benefits, which vary widely from one company to another.
 As a courtesy, I provide my patients’ information that helps them navigate their benefits—and I help them collect any paperwork they need to ensure they get paid.
 Sometimes that’s as simple as providing them a superbill, and sometimes I help them acquire authorization.
 (Yes, even cash-based practices have to request authorization.)
 In any case, I don’t get to avoid payers just because I don’t bill them directly.
 I still have to know their ins and outs and work within the bounds of their rules.

 Even though playing ball with payers can feel frustrating, doing so improves the patient experience—a lot.
 And it’s a win/win situation for me.
 The patient is happy, they continue to see me, and I get to keep my business small instead of hiring billing staff.